Aaron Jay Kernis

 Aaron Jay Kernis (born January 15, 1960) is a Pulitzer Prize- and Grammy Award-winning American composer serving as a member of the Yale School of Music faculty.
-Kernis spent 15 years as the music advisor to the Minnesota Orchestra and as director of the Minnesota Orchestra's Composers' Institute, and is currently the workshop director of the Nashville Symphony Composer Lab.
+Kernis spent 15 years as the music advisor to the Minnesota Orchestra and as director of the Minnesota Orchestra's Composers' Institute, and was the workshop director of the Nashville Symphony Composer Lab.
 He has received numerous awards and honors throughout his thirty-five-year career.
-He lives in New York City with his wife, pianist Evelyne Luest, and their two children.

 Background, early life, and education

 Aaron Jay Kernis was born in Philadelphia, and grew up in neighboring Bensalem Township, Pennsylvania.
+He is Jewish and has said that Jewish history and music have influenced his own compositions.
 He began his musical career by playing the violin and piano.
 His composition career began at age 13, and he was awarded three BMI Foundation Student Composers Awards throughout his time as a student.
 He studied composition with John Adams at the San Francisco Conservatory; Charles Wuorinen at the Manhattan School of Music; and Morton Subotnick, Bernard Rands, and Jacob Druckman at Yale University.
 His wide range of teachers and time spent on both the east and west coasts helps to define his eclectic musical style that blends minimalism with post-Romanticism.